By understanding what motivation is and how it works, your organization can create an engaging training reinforcement program.

 - Unexpected rewards - Rewards given unexpectedly

-When creating a reinforcement program, you should make sure that it includes a balanced rewards system with a combination of completion and performance rewards.
+Your reinforcement program should include a balanced rewards system with a combination of completion and performance rewards.

-There is also a sub-category of performance rewards: competitive rewards.
-When learners are motivated by their competitive drive to beat peers' performance in the game, they are more likely to apply lessons learned.
-When the leaderboard is used correctly, it will motivate learners to continue down the ideal learning path.
+There is a sub-category of performance rewards: competitive rewards.
+When the leaderboard is used correctly, it will motivate learners to apply the skills they learned.

-The last type of reward we use for training motivation is an unexpected reward.
-This is when learners receive a reward after performing a certain behavior, but they were not expecting to receive the reward.
-Unexpected rewards are very effective.
-Think about the last time you received an unexpected reward.
-How did it affect your motivation?
+The last type of reward we use for training motivation is the unexpected reward.
+This is when learners are unexpectedly rewarded after performing a certain behavior.

 Learn more about how to address and close the motivation gap in our step-by-step guide.
 Download the 10-Step Guide to Determine Your Reinforcement Objectives.